-The highly experienced New Jersey family lawyers at Del Sardo & Montanari regularly assist clients in Passaic and Essex counties with prenuptial agreements and other family law matters.
-With offices in Woodland Park, we are honored to serve as trusted legal resources for surrounding communities.
-The head of our family law practice, Senior Partner Darren J. Del Sardo, is a New Jersey Supreme Court Certified Civil Trial Attorney who has been named among the Top 100 Trial Attorneys in the Nation by the National Trial Lawyers Association.
-His commitment to excellence permeates our firm and is reflected in the personalized service and superior outcomes that we deliver to our clients on a regular basis.
+The highly experienced New Jersey family lawyers at The Montanari Law Group regularly assist clients in Passaic and Essex counties with prenuptial agreements and other family law matters.
+With offices in Little Falls, we are honored to serve as trusted legal resources for surrounding communities.
 If you have questions regarding a prenuptial agreement or another family law matter, contact us today at 973-233-4396 for a free consultation.

 Prenuptial Agreement Lawyers in Little Falls NJ

 A prenuptial agreement can be extremely useful when you are facing a divorce, but it can also facilitate a discussion about important issues before you are married.
 A prenuptial agreement allows you to accomplish two things: one is to maintain the property that you entered the marriage with should you choose to divorce, and two, is to determine how issues will be resolved in the future if the marriage ends.
 These agreements can address a myriad of issues, ranging from finances to family.
 Some of the most commonly included components of prenuptial agreements include:

 How to Make Sure that Your Prenuptial Agreement is Valid